Objectives in general are specific to a person, either created by them or created for them directly by their manager.

 Cloning the objective

-- If you have the HR Admin role, then you can clone the objective to anyone in the company.
+- HR Admins can clone the objective to anyone in the company.

-- If you are a manager (without the HR Admin role) you can only select among people that are your direct or indirect reports (org branch).
+- Managers (without the HR Admin role) can clone to their direct and indirect reports (their org branch).

 Select exactly who you want to clone it to in the user picker.
-After you have selected users you press “Select # Users”.
+After you have selected the employees, click “Select # Users.”

-Once an objective is cloned, the new objectives are not connected to the original objective anymore, so changes to the original objective don’t change the copies.
+Once an objective is cloned, the new objectives are no longer connected to the original objective.
+Changes to the original objective will not change the copies.

 A question we hear a lot about is how to create team or department goals.
 I.e. a goal that doesn’t belong to a person, but rather a group.
 Strictly speaking, this is not possible.
 Objectives are always owned by a user in Small Improvements, whether they were created by the owner- Or created by their manager.